Ren Hang (photographer): Style and controversies

 Ren Hang is noted to be greatly influenced by Chinese and Asian contemporary art and in particular, Japanese photographer and contemporary artist Nobuyoshi Araki, as well as the Japanese poet, film director, and photographer Shuji Terayama.

 Ren Hang mainly worked with a simple point-and-shoot camera.
 He would direct the models as to how to place their bodies and shoot in quick succession.
 Genitalia, breasts and anuses were not covered up, but featured, or accentuated with props and close-ups.
 Colors were rich and high in contrast, increasing visual impact.
 This, along with the fact all bodies were slim, lithe and relatively hairless, made the impact of his photographs more impressive.
 His work communicated a raw, stark aesthetic that countered taboos and celebrated sexuality.
 Someone concluded it was this contemporary form of poeticism in a visual context in which Ren Hang expressed themes of identity, the body, love, loss and death.

 Nudity is not a theme in art which can be widely accepted by the Chinese older generation.
 Ren Hang's works are sometimes misinterpreted by the public as pornography.
 Although some have written that Ren Hang used his photographs to challenge Chinese cultural norms of shame around nudity, he did not believe he was challenging the stereotype and leading a revolution.
 For him, nudity and sexuality are natural themes which he used in his work.

 Nudes are there since always.
 We were born nude.
 So talking about revolution, I don't think there's anything to revolutionize.
 Unless people are born with clothes on, and I want to take their clothes off, then I think this is a revolution.
 If it was already like that, then it's not a revolution.
 I just photographed things on their more natural conditions.

 He said he was not trying to liberate nudity and sexuality since he believed that the Chinese young generation was open-minded and less affected by the old-fashioned cultures.
 When Ren Hang talked about the question whether the topic of sexuality was still a taboo in China, he said:

 I don't think it's related to our times, these are individual cases.
 Like how to say it, I think it depends on different people, it doesn't really relate to other things.
 I was not in the whole parents told you that you can only have sex if you get married era.
-The time after I grow up was already over that period, it was already different like everyone was already more relaxed.
+The time when I grew up was already past that period, it was already different, everyone was already more relaxed.